grysngrhm-tech/graham-devotional/supabase/EMAIL_TEMPLATES.md

 After updating templates:

-1. **Deploy auth.js** with PKCE token verification
-2. **Copy templates** to Supabase Dashboard > Authentication > Email Templates
-3. **Test new user:**
-   - Sign up with new email
-   - Should receive "Confirm signup" email
-   - Click link → should log in successfully
+1. **Test new user:** Sign up with new email, click the magic link → should log in
-4. **Test returning user:**
-   - Sign out, request new login
-   - Should receive "Magic Link" email
-   - Click link → should log in successfully
+2. **Test returning user:** Request login, click the magic link → should log in
-5. **Test OTP fallback:**
-   - Request login in PWA
-   - Enter 8-digit code manually
+3. **Test OTP:** Enter the 8-digit code manually → should authenticate
-   - Should authenticate

----

-## Troubleshooting

-**Link doesn't log in:**
-- Ensure `auth.js?v=14` (or latest) is deployed
-- Check browser console for `[Auth] Detected token_hash` log
-- Verify URL format matches `/#/auth/confirm?token_hash=...`

-**OTP code not working:**
-- Ensure code hasn't expired (1 hour limit)
-- Check code is entered correctly (8 digits)
-- Try requesting a new code

-**Email not received:**
-- Check spam folder
-- Verify SMTP settings in Supabase
-- Check Resend dashboard for delivery status